muhammad-fiaz/json-c/docs/api/parser.md

 ## Error handling

-On failure, parsing functions should return NULL and populate the supplied error object when one is provided.
+On failure, parsing functions return NULL and populate the supplied error object when one is provided.

+Current parser failures typically use these codes:

+- `JSONC_ERROR_INVALID_SYNTAX`
+- `JSONC_ERROR_UNEXPECTED_EOF`
+- `JSONC_ERROR_NO_MEMORY`

+The parser also tracks a JSON path while it descends into objects and arrays so diagnostics can point at the failing location.